-Effective July 1, 2000, the assets and certain liabilities (excluding environmental liabilities and income tax liabilities) of the Ultramar Diamond Shamrock Logistics Business were contributed to Shamrock Logistics Operations by the various subsidiaries of Ultramar Diamond Shamrock in exchange for the ownership interest in Shamrock Logistics Operations.
-The general partner of Shamrock Logistics Operations is Riverwalk Logistics, L.P. (an entity indirectly wholly-owned by Ultramar Diamond Shamrock) and the limited partner is an affiliate of Ultramar Diamond Shamrock.
-The general partner's ownership interest is 1% and the limited partner's ownership interest is 99%.
+Effective July 1, 2000, the assets and certain liabilities of the Ultramar Diamond Shamrock Logistics Business (predecessor) were contributed to Shamrock Logistics Operations (successor) by the various subsidiaries of Ultramar Diamond Shamrock in exchange for the ownership interest in Shamrock Logistics Operations.
+The transfer of assets and liabilities to Shamrock Logistics Operations represents a reorganization of entities under common control and was recorded at historical cost.
+The general partner of Shamrock Logistics Operations is Riverwalk Logistics, L.P. (an entity indirectly wholly-owned by Ultramar Diamond Shamrock) and the limited partners are various subsidiaries and an affiliate of Ultramar Diamond Shamrock.
+The general partner's ownership interest is 1% and the limited partners' ownership interest is 99%.